 Because passion isn’t ephemera.
 Passion is clean-burning fuel.
 Passion is renewable energy.

 No matter how grand my designs, my pretensions, or my appetite, this blog remains a decidedly humble affair.
-I’ve been publishing lengthy, nerdy, written reviews, essays, remembrances, and, I suppose, memoir fragments here for exactly five years now.
+I’ve been publishing lengthy, nerdy, written reviews, essays, remembrances, and, I suppose, memoir fragments here for well over six years now.
 It has been a fun and edifying journey to take – the idea of writing this much, this regularly, this intensively – and I greet the prospect of each new post with a mixture of trepidation and extreme excitement, feeling that the work I put into the site on every level might mean something to someone, somewhere, even if occasionally only to me.
 The days on which I feel the most fulfilled and content anymore are, almost without exception, the ones that resulted in a new post.
 As with any self-published, ad-free blog, the subject matter here is rarely going to stray from things I myself have purchased or experiences I’ve explicitly sought out, so it’s a lucky coincidence that I generally have impeccable taste.
-Should my instincts ever betray me, I practically guarantee you’ll read about it here.
-At my current pace, I’ll reach 200 posts by the Spring of 2019, which will truly be a milestone, especially for someone who tends to publish between 1500 and 2500 words at a time.
-Some of those posts are even good.
-Some, I think, are better than that.
-All of them are from the heart.

 As time has passed, certain realities have crystalized, mainly the hard fact of the work on those weeks when I’m simply not feeling it, and that I am a far better content producer than I am a salesman.
 Barring the arrival of some sort of sweetheart sponsorship ripped right out of a Hollywood fantasy, DAE is, and likely ever will be, a labor of love, not profit.
 I’m content with the feeling that what audience I’ve been able to amass thus far has been engaged organically.
 I hate stepping on toes.
 All writers want to be read, of course, but I’m fairly content to float through the Web – with its countless thousands, if not millions, of “competing” would-be writers, amateur critics, and armchair quarterbacks, all jockeying for an attention base that is already attention-deprived and spread perilously thin – under my own power and on my own merits, whatever those may be.
 I’d be pleased and honored if, on occasion, you’d join me.
 I say “on occasion” because DAE by nature and design is a portal for relaying whatever I care about, or might care to wax rhapsodic over, on a given day.
 If you happen to not care about what I post on a certain day, check back later, or maybe dig a bit deeper.
 The next (or previous) post might be more up your alley.
 It’s kind of like Ohio weather: If you don’t like it, just wait.
 Gears will inevitably shift over the course of the next day, or week, or month, or whatever, and you may well find something more to your interest and potential liking.
 That’s the idea at least.